avg-ossystems/updatehub-docs/getting-started/configure-local-conf.md

-# Configuring the local.conf file
+# Configuring the Local.conf File

 After fetch the bitbake layers is important change some variables in the local.conf file